Consumer medicine information

 General disorders and administration site conditions.

-Malaise, rigors, injection site reaction, chest pain, facial pain, face oedema.
+Malaise, chills, injection site reaction, chest pain, facial pain, face oedema.

 Investigations.

 Hypokalaemia and ECG changes have been noted in patients with paracetamol poisoning irrespective of the treatment given.
-Monitoring of plasma potassium concentration is therefore recommended.
+Monitoring of blood potassium concentration is therefore recommended.

 Reporting suspected adverse effects.